natlogica/hundred-days/r1-log.md

 ### R1D15
 Some excitement today because it's time to set up a local dev environment.
 I've installed Python 3 on Windows and will be trying out Pycharm Community Edition.
 The project today is to create a virtual coin-operated coffee machine, like one you might find in an office lobby.
 This project feels interesting to me!

+### R1D16
+Introducing object-oriented code writing today.
+For the project, I'm working on converting yesterday's procedural code into a modular structure with objects.